gi-no/blog_mean_stack/article2.md

 <iframe src="https://player.vimeo.com/video/133009564?autoplay=1&title=0&byline=0&portrait=0" width="500" height="408" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 [f:id:paiza:20140712194904j:plain]  (by Yoshioka Tsuneo, [twitter:@yoshiokatsuneo] at https://paiza.IO/)

 (Japanese article is available <a href="http://paiza.hatenablog.com/entry/2015/07/09/1時間でTwitter風フルスタック・Webサービスを作る！-_MEANス">here</a>.)

-[In the previous article](http://engineering.paiza.io/entry/2015/07/08/153011), I introduced a MEAN stack, Yeoman-based AngularJS Full-Stack generator, and the way how to install, run, edit, debug and deploy programs.
-MEAN stack is a web development package of MongoDB, Express, AngularJS, NodeJS.
-You can easily build interactive and intuitive full-stack web service by just using one language: JavaScript.
+[In the previous article](http://engineering.paiza.io/entry/2015/07/08/153011), I introduced a MEAN stack, Yeoman-based AngularJS Full-Stack generator, and explained how to install, run, edit, debug, and deploy programs.
+MEAN stack is a web development package of MongoDB, Express, AngularJS, and Node.js.
+You can easily build interactive and intuitive full-stack web services by just using one language: JavaScript.

 In this article, we'll build a more practical real web service!

-The web service is Twitter-like service where users can post and list messages.
+The web service is a Twitter-like service where users can post and list messages.
-We can build full-fledged, nearly production ready web service based by editing some JavaScript or HTML code generated.
+We can build a full-fledged, nearly production-ready web service based by editing some JavaScript or HTML code generated.
 Let's try!

 [f:id:paiza:20150706130351p:plain]